coreybruyere/coreybruyere/README.md

 # Hello world!

 Welcome to my Github webpage!
-This page once hosted my v2 of personal website that was built with Roots and Wordpress, that can now be found over at [Gitlab](https://gitlab.com/u/coreybruyere/projects).
-This web page has been repurposed to share my thoughts and images I find interesting.
+This page once hosted v2 of personal website (which was built with Roots and Wordpress), that can now be found over at [Gitlab](https://gitlab.com/u/coreybruyere/projects).
+This web page has been repurposed to share my thoughts along with images from the world wide web that I find interesting.
 Thanks for visiting!